Best Medium Alternatives in 2026

 Features

-Hashnode gives you a personal blog on a custom domain, an AI-assisted writing editor, a block-based WYSIWYG Markdown editor, and real-time collaborative editing for teams.
-It supports headless CMS capabilities so you can integrate your blog into existing websites.
-Posts rank well in search engines, and the platform has a built-in developer community for organic discovery.
+Hashnode gives you a personal blog on a custom domain, an AI-assisted writing editor, a block-based WYSIWYG Markdown editor, and a way to collaborate on writing and editing with a team.
+It also supports headless CMS capabilities so you can integrate your blog into your existing website.
+Posts can rank well in search engines thanks to the platforms focus on SEO-friendliness, and the platform has a community of developers who may discover your writing organically.

 Pricing

-Hashnode offers a free plan with generous features for individual developers and writers.
-Enterprise plans with team management and premium support are available for larger organizations.
+Hashnode has a free plan.
+If you need features like team management and premium support, there are enterprise plans available for larger organizations.

 8. Write.as: minimalistic Medium alternative

-Write.as is a simple publishing platform for writers who want to publish quickly without friction.
-It is built around an open-source blogging engine called WriteFreely and puts simplicity and privacy first.
+Write.as is a really simple publishing platform for writers who want to publish quickly without doing any sort of setup.
+It is built around an open-source blogging engine called WriteFreely.

 Features

-Write.as supports anonymous publishing, multiple blogs from one account, a clean minimal editor, custom domains, and email newsletters.
+Write.as lets you publish anonymously and create multiple blogs from one account.
+It has a clean minimalistic editor, custom domains, and lets you send newsletters by email.
 It connects to the Fediverse via ActivityPub, meaning posts can reach readers on decentralized platforms.
-There are no ads, no algorithmic feeds.
+There are no ads and no algorithmic feeds.

 Pricing

 Write.as has a free plan that includes only the text editor with its own branding.
-Paid plans with custom themes, newsletters, photo hosting, and up to three blogs start at $9/month.
+Paid plans start at $9/month and include more of the featues discussed above like custom themes, newsletters, photo hosting, and being able to create up to three blogs.

 9. Kit: Medium alternative with email marketing for writers

-ConvertKit, now known as Kit, is a Medium alternative geared toward writers who view their work as a business.
-The focus is on email marketing, audience segmentation, and sales funnels rather than blogging and building a personal relationship with readers.
+Kit, which used to be ConvertKit, is a Medium alternative for writers who view their work as a business.
+The focus of this platform is on email marketing, audience segmentation, and sales funnels rather than on blogging and building a personal relationship with readers.

 Features

 Kit has many tools for building email sequences, segmenting your audience, setting up landing pages, and selling digital products.
-It is more of an email marketing platform than a publishing tool, but many writers use it to create a newsletter business independent from other platforms like Medium or Substack.
-There are no fees on subscriptions and sales.
+It is more of an email marketing platform than a blogging tool for creative writing, but many writers use it to create a newsletter business that is independent from other platforms like Medium or Substack.
+There are no fees that Kit takes on subscriptions and sales.

 Pricing

 Kit has a free plan for smaller lists.
-Paid plans start around $33/month and scale based on subscriber count.
+Paid plans start around $33/month and go up based on subscriber count.

 10. Dev.to: open-source community for tech writers

-Dev.to is a free, open publishing community primarily for developers and tech writers.
+Dev.to is a free, open publishing community for developers and tech writers, primarily.
 It is a good Medium alternative for those who want to write for a technical audience without worrying about upfront monetization.

 Features

 Dev.to is built with a simple layout for a quick and easy writing experience.
-It is free, built with SEO in mind, and supports canonical URLs so you can cross-post from your own website without hurting your search rankings.
+It is also free and built with SEO in mind and supports canonical URLs so you can cross-post from your own website without worrying about hurting your search rankings.

 Pricing